MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ## Specifying ExtensionId

+The system identifies possible extension INFs for a specific device by matching the hardware ID and compatible IDs of the device to those specified in the [**Manufacturer**](inf-manufacturer-section.md) section of the extension INF.

 When you write an extension INF, you generate a special GUID called the **ExtensionId**, which is an entry in the INF's **\[Version\]** section.
-The following guidelines apply:

--   For a given device, only one extension INF is installed for each unique **ExtensionId** value.
+For each possible extension INF that specifies a unique **ExtensionId** value, the system selects only one and applies its settings over those of the primary INF.

 Driver date and driver version are the tiebreakers, in that order, between multiple extension INFs with the same **ExtensionId**.
--   For multiple extension INFs to be applied to the same device, each extension INF must have a unique **ExtensionId**.

-In addition to the primary INF selected for installation of a given device, Plug and Play (PnP) identifies any extension INFs that apply to a given device by matching the hardware ID and compatible IDs of the device to those specified in the [**\[Manufacturer\]**](inf-manufacturer-section.md) section of the extension INF.
-For each extension INF that specifies a unique **ExtensionId** value, PnP selects the best match and applies its settings over those of the primary INF.

-To illustrate, let's consider a hypothetical device for which there are four extension INFs.
+To illustrate, consider a hypothetical device for which there are four extension INFs.
 Two extension INFs have the same **ExtensionId** value, and two have unique **ExtensionId** values.
 From the first two, the one with the most recent driver date is selected.
 If driver date is the same, driver version is the next tiebreaker.

 From the latter two, both are selected, because they have unique **ExtensionId** values.
 In this example, the system applies the primary INF for the device, and then applies three extension INFs for that device.

 ## Creating an extension INF

 Here are the entries you need to define an INF as an extension INF.

-1. Specify these values for **Class** and **ClassGuid** in the [**\[Version\]**](inf-version-section.md) section.
+1. Specify these values for **Class** and **ClassGuid** in the [**Version**](inf-version-section.md) section.

     ```
     [Version]